cbetterley/web-analytics-for-campaigns/ab-test-metrics/results-visualization.md

 Statistically significant metrics are color coded red or green depending on the sign of the difference.

-On hover, the audience can read a verbose interpretation of the metrics.
+On hover, the audience can read a verbose interpretation of the metrics (particularly p-value and MDE).
 We implemented this using a calculated field with the following formula:

 ```
 if [Significant?] = true then